 - Fuel Type: If your diesel driver is suddenly filling up with premium unleaded, it might be time for a follow-up call.

-In conjunction with reviewing your invoice every month, fleet managers can stop fraud before it happens by implementing comprehensive fuel card controls.
+In conjunction with reviewing your invoice every month, managers can stop fraud before it happens by implementing comprehensive purchase controls.
 Here are a few best practices to protect your company: